-5. The director of the Internal Audit Area and the heads of the Internal Audit Divisions shall manage the operation and the budget, respectively, of the Internal Audit Area and of the corresponding Internal Audit Divisions, under the principles of independence and efficiency in management, and shall be responsible for implementing the relevant measures and action plans and endeavouring to ensure the proper performance of the duties thereof.
+5. The Chief Internal Audit and Risk Officer and the heads of the Internal Audit Divisions shall manage the operation and the budget, respectively, of the Internal Audit and Risk Division and of the corresponding Internal Audit Divisions, under the principles of independence and efficiency in management, and shall be responsible for implementing the relevant measures and action plans and endeavouring to ensure the proper performance of the duties thereof.

-Article 5.- Framework for Relations of Coordination and Information between the Internal Audit Area and the Internal Audit Divisions
+Article 5.- Framework for Relations of Coordination and Information between the Internal Audit and Risk Division and the Internal Audit Divisions

-- 1. The director of the Internal Audit Area shall establish an appropriate framework for relations of coordination and information between the Internal Audit Area and the Internal Audit Divisions and shall develop the strategy, guidelines and overall supervision of the Internal Audit function at the Group level. - 2.
-Specifically, the director of the Internal Audit Area shall: - a.
-Define the strategic lines and scale of the internal audit function at the Group level.
+- 1. The Chief Internal Audit and Risk Officer shall establish an appropriate framework for relations of coordination and information between the Internal Audit and Risk Division and the Internal Audit Divisions and shall develop the strategy, guidelines and overall supervision of the Internal Audit function at the Group level. - 2.
+Specifically, the Chief Internal Audit and Risk Officer shall: - a.
+Define the strategic lines and scale of the internal audit function at the Group level. - b.
+Participate in determining the processes for determining and evaluating the objectives of the heads of the Internal Audit Divisions (of companies that are not listed companies or subsidiaries thereof) and for setting the remuneration thereof, as well as in determining the profiles and development and career plans of its team.

-- b.
-Participate in determining the processes for determining and evaluating the objectives of the heads of the Internal Audit Divisions (of companies that are not listed companies or subsidiaries thereof) and for setting the remuneration thereof, as well as in determining the profiles and development and career plans of its team. - c.
-Supervise and coordinate the annual activities plans of the Internal Audit Divisions, which must be coordinated with the activities plan of the Internal Audit Area, and to which it shall transmit the guidelines and directives of the Board of Directors and of the ARSC of the Company. - d.
+- c.
+Supervise and coordinate the annual activities plans of the Internal Audit Divisions, which must be coordinated with the activities plan of the Internal Audit and Risk Division, and to which it shall transmit the guidelines and directives of the Board of Directors and of the ARSC of the Company. - d.
 Supervise the annual activity reports of the Internal Audit Divisions. - e.
 Establish directives regarding quality requirements and the promotion of global certifications, and promote periodic evaluations of the Internal Audit Divisions. - 3.
-The director of the Internal Audit Area and the heads of the Internal Audit Divisions shall hold regular coordination and information meetings.
-Such meetings may also be attended by those internal auditors that the director of the Internal Audit Area deems appropriate for the proper performance of the function.
+The Chief Internal Audit and Risk Officer and the heads of the Internal Audit Divisions shall hold regular coordination and information meetings.
+Such meetings may also be attended by those internal auditors that the Chief Internal Audit and Risk Officer deems appropriate for the proper performance of the function.

 TITLE III.
-POWERS OF THE INTERNAL AUDIT AREA AND OF THE INTERNAL AUDIT DIVISIONS
+POWERS OF THE INTERNAL AUDIT AND RISK DIVISION AND OF THE INTERNAL AUDIT DIVISIONS